Meeka

-Meeka is ~9 years old and weighs ~80 pounds.
-Meet Meeka!
-She is a 9/10 year old female tricolor German...
+Meeka is a 9 year old purebred German Shephard who weighs 70 lbs.
+She is a very gentle girl who...
 View on PetFinder

 Meeka